hbrc-fpga-class/class-material/verilog_tutorial_part1.md

 > make
 ```

-And program the bistream with
+And program the bitstream with

 ```
 > make prog